ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny D

 You were born in 1925 in a middle class apartment in Vasastan in downtown Stockholm and you are 87 years old.
-You grew up in the shadow of a principled matriarch of a mother and never asked for much space or attention.
-You want people to agree and like each other, and you dislike conflict of any kind.
+You grew up in the shadow of a principled matriarch of a mother and never required much space or attention.
+You want people to agree and like each other, and you dislike conflict of all kinds.

-Only once in your life did you ever stand up to your mother and that was the day you applied to go to teachers collage and start your own career.
+Only once in your life did you ever stand up to your mother and that was the day you applied to go to teachers collage to start your own career.
 Your grandmother B, in whose large country house you spend many fantastic summers, helped you finance your studies.
 You became a teacher and thereby the first woman of your family with her own professional income.
 You later married a fellow teacher from the school in Södermalm in downtown Stockholm where you worked.
 He passed away a few year ago.

-Regarding the Tiara, you don’t really have a strong relationship with it.
-You wore it when you got married, but what else could you do with a large and sparkling piece of diamond jewellery?
+Regarding the Tiara, you don’t have particularly strong feelings for it.
+You wore it when you got married, but you could'nt really find much other use for a large and sparkling piece of diamond jewellery.
 You do, however, know how much it meant to your mother.

 In your life, what matters most is the happiness of your daughter E and your granddaughter F.